tezos/tezos-mirror/docs/developer/python_testing_framework.rst

     pytest --fixtures

 Most fixtures are defined in ``conftest.py``.
 The most general fixture is ``sandbox``.
-It allows to instanciate an arbitrary number of nodes and daemons.
+It allows to instantiate an arbitrary number of nodes and daemons.
 Other fixtures, such as ``client``, are specialized versions (slightly more convenient than using ``sandbox`` directly).
 Fixtures can be defined directly in a module defining a